STEM Extension Application Process

 - Page 5 of the I-983 must be completed and signed by the student and employer for annual and/or final evaluations

 The STEM OPT application requires a Form I-20 with a STEM OPT recommendation.
-In order for OIS to issue the STEM OPT I-20, student must upload the following documents to the STEM OPT Upload Center:
+In order for OIS to issue the STEM OPT I-20, you must submit a request in GlobalHome.
+You must have the following documents to complete the request:

 - Copy of Form I-983 (pages 1-4) completed and signed by student and employer.